thisizvijay/express-routes-catalogue/README.md

 # express-routes-list

-A simple utlity that lists out all registered routes in your express application.
+A simple utility that lists out all registered routes in your express application.

 ## Installation